-California whistleblower protection laws prohibit employers from retaliating against employees who report suspected violations of law.
+California whistleblower protection laws prohibit employers from retaliating against workers who come forward to report suspected violations of laws, regulations and public policy.

 For example, California laws against whistleblower retaliation would protect:

 - An employee who reports suspected criminal activity by her employer to a government or law enforcement agency;

 - An employee who reports a suspected violation of a law or regulation to a supervisor or other person at the employer who has the authority to investigate the violation;1

 - An employee who reports California wage/hour law or other labor board complaints to the Labor Commissioner;2 or

 - A public employee who reports economically wasteful, incompetent or inefficient activity to the California State Auditor.3

 Workplace retaliation against an employee whistleblower can take multiple forms.

 Whistleblower retaliation can be as extreme as wrongful termination – that is, the loss of the employee’s job – or wrongful constructive termination, in which the employer makes working conditions so intolerable for the employee that s/he has no choice but to resign.

 But retaliation against an employee whistleblower can also be more subtle and can include: